hcallahan-lowrisc/ibex-demo-system/README.md

 git clone git@github.com:lowRISC/ibex-demo-system.git
 cd ibex-demo-system

+# [OPTIONAL]
+# Copy dependencies from a USB stick to compensate for bad internet
+# The hash below is the expected hash of the lab dependencies
+usb_path="<path/to/usb>" # e.g. "/media/harry/KINGSTON"
+nix copy \
+  --no-require-sigs \
+  --from file://${usb_path}/nix/store/ \
+  /nix/store/kx1qnhs2b6ikn5s4mj7jpj84rasqwc2h-labenv

-pushd dependencies && nix flake update && popd && nix flake update nix develop # This will take a while, maybe 10 mins...
+pushd dependencies && nix flake update && popd && nix flake update nix develop

-# Once it completes,you should see the message...
+# Once it completes,you should see the lowRISC logo, followed by...
 # >> ------------------------------------------------- <<
 # >> Welcome the the ibex-demo-system nix environment! <<
 # >> ------------------------------------------------- <<